Skip to main content

 When your workplace introduces a wellness program, it can feel like either a supportive resource or an unwelcome intrusion into this personal space.
 This feeling of pressure is a valid biological event.
 The human body is a finely tuned system, and perceived coercion can activate the hypothalamic-pituitary-adrenal (HPA) axis, leading to a cascade of stress hormones like cortisol.

-A is considered voluntary under the ADA when your participation is genuinely your choice.
+A wellness program is considered voluntary under the ADA when your participation is genuinely your choice.
 This principle is built on two core pillars.
 First, an employer cannot require you to participate in a program that includes medical inquiries or examinations.
 Second, an employer cannot penalize you or deny you health coverage for choosing not to participate.

 These protections create a space where you can engage with health resources on your own terms, aligning the program’s offerings with your individual readiness and goals.
 The structure of the program must be an invitation, allowing you to assess its value without fear of reprisal.
 This framework acknowledges that the path to well-being is unique to each individual and cannot be mandated.